 A passing grade for the course is 5.5 or higher.
-The assignment will count to 30% of the final grade (total 30%) and the final exam will count to 70% of the final grade.
+The assignment will count to 30% of the final grade and the written exam will count to 70% of the final grade.

 Students who fail to obtain a passing grade for the course are entitled to a re-examination.
 The re-examination consists of an individual oral exam that will count to 100% of the final grade.

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.